By Sandra Butler and Nan Fink Gefen

-Co-written with Sandra Butler, It Never Ends: Mothering Middle-Aged Daughters will be published by She Writes Press in October 2017 and can be pre-ordered at Amazon.com.
+Co-written with Sandra Butler, It Never Ends: Mothering Middle-Aged Daughters is published by She Writes Press and is available on Amazon.com.

 “A brave book, and one that I admire—a book that will help many aging mothers feel less alone and lead to more open exploration, both in literature and in life.”

 —Ellen Bass, poet and author of Like a Beggar and coauthor of The Courage to Heal

 “A rich, thoughtful, multi-layered look into the ways that mothers experience their relationships with their middle-aged daughters variously with love, joy, fulfillment, sorrow, anguish, and longing . . . a warm, clearly written, sorely needed exploration of a topic of profound importance.”

 —Paula J. Caplan, PhD, author of The New Don’t Blame Mother: Mending the Mother-Daughter Relationship and Associate, W. E. B. Du Bois Research Institute, Harvard University